stevengillard/amazon-asdi/examples/dask/workshop-04.md

     ![LinePlot](workshop/0415-LinePlot.png)

-1. As an additional exercise, try increasing the number of workers in the cluster to 72 and repeating the calculations - how much faster do they run?
+1. As an additional exercise, try increasing the number of workers in the cluster to 24 and repeating the calculations - how much faster do they run?
+What about on a larger dataset of 2 years?
 You can restart the notebook by selecting **Kernel** -> **Restart Kernel and Clear All Outputs** from the JupyterHub menu bar.

     ![Restart](workshop/0416-RestartKernel.png)